-Over time, each of the three cost components has accounted for a consistent share of TDC, indicating that we are containing each cost component, not just overall costs.
+Over time, each of the three cost components has accounted for a relatively consistent share of TDC, indicating that we are containing each cost component, not just overall costs.
 See Table 2.
+In the most recent period, 2015 through 2017, construction costs' share of TDC is up a little, while acquisition costs' share is down.
+We'll have to see if this trend continues.